GT-CK/icloud_photos_downloader/README.md

-                                  (Progress bar is disabled by default if there is no tty attached) --threads-num INTEGER RANGE     Number of cpu threads (default: 1) --version                       Show the version and exit.
+                                  (Progress bar is disabled by default if there is no tty attached) --threads-num INTEGER RANGE     Number of cpu threads (default: 1) --delete-if-downloaded          Delete the file after downloading.
+The photo will be moved to the deleted items in iCloud and can be recovered for up to 30 days.
+                                  It will immediately free up space on iCloud.
+                                  (default: false)
+  --download-delete-age           Specify the age of the file before removal in
+                                  days.
+Allows for the keeping of recent photos on iCloud.
+                                  (Only used if --delete-if-downloaded is set)
+                                  (default: 30)
+  --version                       Show the version and exit.
   -h, --help                      Show this message and exit.
 ```